ericbannon/kubeturbo-openshift/README.md

 Key                 |  Value                   | Description
 -----------------   | --------------------     | -------------
-serverMeta.turboServer         | https://Turbo_server_URL | The turbonomic platform's https address (lb, route, external IP, etc...) restAPIConfig. opsManagerUserName: | Turbo_username           | default is administrator
+serverMeta.turboServer         | https://Turbo_server_URL | The turbonomic platform's https address (Openshift route)
+restAPIConfig. opsManagerUserName: | Turbo_username           | default is administrator
 restAPIConfig.opsManagerPassword: | Turbo_password           | configured during setup of t8c
 targetConfig.targetName:         | Name_Each_Cluster        | a unique name for the managed kubeturbo cluster
 args.sccsupport                  | *                        | Include a value of * in order to enable support of actions that move container pods

-Note: It is reccomended to configure the argument for sccsupport if you plan on testing move actions for pods.
+*Note: It is reccomended to configure the argument for sccsupport if you plan on testing move actions for pods*

 -- INCOMPLETE.
 TO BE COMPLETED ...